-Kent MacCarter (CEO, Managing Editor, Creative Director, Publisher) is a writer and editor who lives in Castlemaine, with his wife and son.
+Kent MacCarter (CEO, Managing Editor, Creative Director, Publisher) is a writer and editor.
 He holds a BA in Accounting from the University of Montana, a BA in Finance from the University of Montana, and an MA in English with a focus on Creative Writing from University of Melbourne.
 His publishing career began at University of Chicago Press in 2000, and since then he has worked with educational publishers Cengage Learning and Curriculum Press in Australia.
 He’s the author of three poetry collections – In the Hungry Middle of Here (Transit Lounge, 2009), Sputnik’s Cousin (Transit Lounge, 2014) and California Sweet (Five Islands Press, 2018) – as well as two chapbooks, Ribosome Spreadsheet (Picaro Press, 2011) and Polyvinyl chloride (Under the Mountain Press, 2017).
 He was also an editor of Joyful Strains: Making Australia Home (Affirm Press, 2013), a non-fiction collection of diasporic memoir.
 He was an active member in Melbourne PEN from 2010-2014, and was executive treasurer on the board of the Small Press Network from 2009–2013.
 In 2012 he received a Fulbright Travel Award to attend writing festivals and lecture at Indonesian universities.

 Bonny Cassidy (Feature Reviews Editor) has authored three collections of poetry, including Chatelaine (forthcoming from Giramondo, 2017), and is co-editor of the anthology Contemporary Australian Feminist Poetry (Hunter Publishers, 2016).
 Her poetry, criticism and essays have been widely published in Australia and internationally, including in Jacket2, Meanjin, Arc and Plumwood Mountain.
 She is the recipient of a number of travelling grants and fellowships, most recently to Canada, Ireland, California and Seoul.
 She runs the popular Sporting Poets reading series in Melbourne, and is program manager and lecturer in Creative Writing, RMIT University.